Jean Cocteau & Good Times at Santo Sospir

 Here, the joy practically jumps off the walls.
 “I didn’t have to dress the walls; I had to paint on their skin, that’s why I treated the frescoes linearly, with few colours that enhanced the tattoos.
 Santo Sospir is a tattooed villa.” – Jean Cocteau

-In the spring of 1950, the French poet, playwright, novelist, designer, filmmaker, visual artist and critic, Jean Cocteau.
+In the spring of 1950, she was introduced to the gay French poet, playwright, novelist, designer, filmmaker, visual artist and critic, Jean Cocteau.
 It happened during the shooting for the Enfants Terribles movie, based on his famous novel.
-Nicole de Rothschild, the main actress of the film, presented the poet to Francine, who was instantly besotted with Cocteau.
-They began an intense period of friendship and patronage.
+Nicole de Rothschild, the main actress of the film, introduced them and Francine was instantly besotted with Cocteau.
+They began an intense period of close friendship and patronage.

-In the Spring of 1950, Francine invited Jean Cocteau to spend a week in her house in St. Jean Cap Ferrat, which was a flowering enclave and one of the loveliest seaside villas in Cap Ferrat.
+Right away, Francine invited Jean Cocteau to spend a week in her house in St. Jean Cap Ferrat, which was a flowering enclave and one of the loveliest seaside villas in Cap Ferrat.
 Cocteau and his young boyfriend arrived for what was to be a few days, and wound up staying there on and off for twelve years while he completed other commissions, including St. Pierre Chapel.

-Used as a holiday home, the walls of the villa had remained empty till Cocteau’s stay.
-Few days after his arrival, he said: “I’m tired of idleness, I wither here…”.
+Used as a holiday home, the walls of the villa had remained empty until Cocteau’s stay.
+A few days after his arrival, he said: “I’m tired of idleness, I wither here…”.
+The house was already a temple of sky-high but quirky Parisian style –think opium den meets tony beach cottage– but Cocteau was distressed by the sad white walls in such a riot of eclectic design.
 He asked Francine if he could draw the head of Apollo above the fireplace in the living room.
-Inch by inch, he tattooed with frescoes all the walls of the house, Matisse was not wrong when saying: “When you decorate a wall, it’s like you decorate the others”.
+Inch by inch, he tattooed all the walls of the house with frescoes.

 The drawings are partially based on the Greek mythology that had obsessed him for so much of his career.
 Over the mantelpiece, Apollo glares with his hair fanned towards two hulking priests of the sun, who both wear the typical fishing berets of Villefranche.
 The Mediterranean, just outside the villa, was his other source of inspiration, and there are ‘ bright suns, the echo of a perched village and a simple fisherman’s lunch.

-Cocteau was very inspired by two other artists who had painted their ways across the Cote d’Azur, Matisse and Picasso, and his drawings offered the occasional homage.
+Cocteau was very inspired by two other artists in his social circle who had painted their ways across the Cote d’Azur, Matisse and Picasso, and his drawings offered the occasional homage.
 The vignette of the fisherman’s meal is of sea urchins and fougasse, which Cocteau coined “Picasso’s hands”, after a photograph by Robert Doisneau where the artist leans against a table set with fat doughy fingers of the cherished local bread.
 Picasso may have been just as genius, but Cocteau’s mark is equally indelible in the south of France.